jordanisaacs/neovim-flake/CONTRIBUTING.md

 Updating or adding plugins should reference the [update tracking issue](https://github.com/jordanisaacs/neovim-flake/issues/33) in the commit message.
 This is so the issue can serve as a quick feed of plugin update history.
 Add `#33` to the commit.

 All new vim plugins should be specified as inputs to the flake, please do not use nixpkgs.
 Keeping the plugins pinned lets us painlessly update nixpkgs.
+The inputs should be prefixed with `plugin-` to allow the flake to automatically make them usable to the module system.

 ## Style